netsiphd/netrd/README.md

 For all other information about the project, please visit the [Mega Doc](https://docs.google.com/document/d/1LMBFgE8F9fR3mZjB9WRDr5bj_R7Z5kcw04K-LWN_cGM/edit?usp=sharing).
 Or for a more general introduction, check out these [slides](https://docs.google.com/presentation/d/1nnGAttVH5sjzqzHJBIirBSyhbK9t2BdaU6kHaTGdgtM/edit?usp=sharing).
-Lastly, after writing up a brief description of the method you have implemented, please include it in this [document](https://v2.overleaf.com/5374841856ppnrdkgqkqpr).

 ## Setup